ansible-community/antsibull-nox/docs/nox-in-ci.md

 The following GitHub workflow demonstrates how the action can be used.
 It is taken from the community.dns collection.
-It checks out the collection in `ansible_collections/community/dns`, installs needed collections in the same tree structure (`-p .` parameter of `ansible-galaxy collection install`), and runs nox inside the collection checkout directory (`ansible_collections/community/dns`).

-Note that you have to install the needed collections yourself, antsibull-nox is currently not doing that for you.

 ```yaml
 ---